Gazler/changex/README.md

     ----------      ------
     --dir           Run changex.diff using a directory other than the current one --format        Change the output format.
-One of terminal, markdown or elixir
+One of terminal, markdown or elixir --github        Include link to commit on GitHub when outputting the hash of the commit.
+Should be in the format `/user/repo`

 ### Changex.Update